This post was originally published on July 28, 2014 on PRSA’s PRSAY blog.

 - Put money behind it.
 It’s a paid, earned and owned world now.
 Without a budget to promote content, the audience may miss things that are shareable and of value.
 Investing in the content itself also ensures that it is quality content.
 Brands are getting better at creating videos and other visual content.
 A single piece of content can be a huge driver for traffic, but that one piece needs to be amazing.

 In a world where the divide between digital and traditional media is blurred (and heading toward dissolving altogether), it’s becoming clear that content is the central focus.
 Whether it’s paid, earned or owned, content is the driver behind clicks and viewer engagement.
-For agencies, a complete campaign needs to have digital integration and let content be the center focus.
+For agencies, a complete marketing campaign such as orthodontic marketing needs to have digital integration and let content be the center focus.